OpenNetworkingFoundation/iSDX/README.md

 We are involved in several trial deployments of the SDX controller at various IXPs around the world, in collaboration with network operators.

-The license for the project will be OSSDN Apache 2.0, and all documents will be licenced Creative Commons CC4.0 BY.
+The license for the project is OSSDN Apache 2.0, and all documents will be licenced Creative Commons CC4.0 BY.

 More information about the project is located on the website, http://sdx.cs.princeton.edu/